 - 2 large tomatoes, diced

-- Let orzo cool in the mixing bowl for 10-20 minutes.
+- Let orzo cool for 10-15 minutes.

 - Add basil and tomatoes to orzo.
 Stir to combine.
 Taste and add salt or pepper as necessary.